This country-specific Q&A provides an overview to tax laws and regulations that may occur in Romania.

 What are the principal procedural obligations of a taxpayer, that is, the maintenance of records over what period and how regularly must it file a return or accounts?

-In respect of filling the accounts, according to the Romanian Accounting Law, depending on the threshold of the entity, the Romanian companies and the Romanian branches of foreign companies from countries other than those in the European Economic Area (SEE), are required to prepare semiannual accounting reports and annual Financial Statements.
-There are certain thresholds above which the annual financial statements shall be audited.
+In respect of filling the accounts, according to the Romanian Accounting Law, in case of Romanian entities and non-SEE resident entities, depending of the threshold of the entity, the entities are required to prepare semiannual accounting reports and annual Financial Statements.
+There are certain thresholds above which the entities which are preparing annual financial statements are required to be audited.

-The branches opened in Romania by companies from countries members of European Economic Area (SEE), according to the Romanian accountancy law, are required to submit annual accounting reports.
+In case of subsidiaries opened in Romania by members of European Economic Area (SEE) resident entities, according to the Romanian accountancy law, are required to submit Annual Accounting reports.